-Planning summer travel?
-Send Post reporters your questions.
+‘Is there still a rental car shortage?’
+Your travel questions, answered.

-Have a question about planning a trip this summer?
-Washington Post travel reporters Andrea Sachs, Hannah Sampson and Natalie B. Compton will answer your questions about buying flights and navigating pandemic-related restrictions, starting at noon Eastern time on April 4.
+Washington Post travel reporters Andrea Sachs, Hannah Sampson and Natalie B. Compton answered your questions about buying flights and navigating pandemic-related restrictions.
+Here are some of the questions they answered:

 Looking for more?
 Read some of our recent coverage: